What Our Participants are Saying

 Check out the video I created about my experience.

-5 reader comments on My Day as an Advocate.
+No comments yet on My Day as an Advocate.
+Be the first to comment!

 Kern County youth serving on Cal Center's Statewide Youth Board on Obesity Prevention (SYBOP) have been developing an innovative way to advocate for change in their community through Video Voice Mapping.
 They are offering peer trainings throughout the State, free of charge!Read More